|D. D. Thompson (#47000548)|

 Why I joined Find-a-Grave

 I joined this site as a way to honor people who have passed away and to share the family history information that can be found on grave markers.
-I don't make any money from creating these memorials or photographs but I feel richly rewarded by the many positive comments I've received from the family and friends of those who are memorialized.
+With only one exception, I am related to every person represented by the memorials I currently manage.

 Often it is impossible to take a gravestone photo that shows both the entire stone and also results in readable information.
 I recommend deciding what you're trying to do: if you want the grave marker to be readable, zoom in close so that the text is as large as possible.
 If you want the whole marker to be visible, zoom out, but don't waste a lot of vertical or horizontal space showing bare dirt or grass (one patch of soil or grass looks like another).
 A great approach is to take two photos: one showing the whole marker and another that provides a close-up of the text.
 I recommend setting your camera to the maximum resolution available and then using photo editing software to crop away unneeded parts of the photo and resizing the remaining image so that it does not exceed Find-a-Grave's standards.
 Oh, and unless you're taking photos at night, or the marker is in part shade, part sun, you should avoid using a flash.
 All the flash does is wash out your photo and, often, create an unpleasant bounce-back of light in one spot.

 And about those digital date/time stamps...imagine Ansel Adams's "Moon and Half Dome" - but with the orange digits "3/13/1960 1:28 P.M." plastered across the front!
 Those digital dates are ugly and unnecessary "features" considering the date/time is already encoded into the "meta tags" found in the photo properties.